Wednesday, June 19, 2024

 • The Fool Triumphant: The overlooked underdog who triumphs.

-Helpful or not?
-Since Synder’s archetypes are based on movies and not novels, they have a more modern and commercial feel that covers a wider range of plots.
+How it can help: Since Synder’s archetypes are based on movies and not novels, they have a more modern and commercial feel that covers a wider range of plots.
 They’re also geared toward plotting, so they’re quite handy for developing an idea into a plot.

 And finally, Ronald B. Tobias has twenty in his book, Twenty Master Plots and How to Build Them:

-This has broadest view of the set, allowing for both classic and modern stories that fit any genre.
+This has the broadest view of the set, allowing for both classic and modern stories that fit any genre.

 • Quest: A search for a person, place or things.